While the exact cause is unknown, the following may increase your risk of kidney cancer:

 Physicians may use the following tests to confirm a diagnosis of kidney cancer:

 Your physician also may order blood tests to help determine the diagnosis, including a complete blood count (CBC), liver function and tumor markers.

-Targeted therapies target the cancer at the cellular level and have expanded the options for the treatment of kidney cancer.
+Targeted therapies target the cancer at the cellular level and have expanded the options for kidney cancer treatment.

 Immunotherapy, sometimes called biologic therapy, boosts the body's own immune defenses and is considered one of the standard treatment options for advanced metastatic kidney cancer.

 The building blocks of immunotherapy are biologic response modifiers (BRMs), which enhance the body's immune system and improve its ability to fight cancer.
 Interleukin-2 (IL-2) and interferons are important BRMs.

 Newer medications for kidney cancer treatment include sorafenib (Nexavar®), sunitinib (Sutent®), temsirolimus (Torisel®), everolimus (Afinitor®), pazopanib (Votrient®), axitinib (Inlyta®) and bevacizumab (Avastin®).

 Other traditional but less-often-used treatments include radiation therapy and chemotherapy.
 Radiation therapy is usually ineffective for renal cell carcinoma and not often used.
 Several investigational therapies, including vaccine therapy, are also available through clinical trials.

 Memorial Hermann Cancer Centers are accredited by the American College of Surgeons’ (ACoS) Commission on Cancer (CoC).
 This rare distinction is given to cancer programs that uphold the highest standard of care for patients.
 When you choose Memorial Hermann Cancer Centers for your cancer treatment, you can rest assured you will receive the best possible care delivered by a compassionate team of caregivers in a calm, healing environment.